 Rediscover the pleasure of activities after your working day: surfing, sport, beach… Why not give yourself the opportunity of a year-round vacation lifestyle?

-The living environment and the weather have a big influence on morale.
-Everyday problems will be erased more quickly if you have an idyllic life behind you: sun, nature.
-On the other hand, sometimes what we’ve idealized all our lives turns out not to be what we want.
-So consider your priorities carefully before choosing your destination.
-Expatriation is not a trivial decision taken overnight.
+Where you live and the weather have a big influence on your morale.
+The problems of everyday life will be more quickly erased if you have an idyllic life behind you: sun, nature.
+On the other hand, sometimes what you’ve idealized all your life turns out not to be what you’re looking for.
+So be sure to analyze your priorities before choosing your destination.
+Expatriation is not a trivial decision that you make overnight.

 Open your mind to your children

-We’re talking about enrichment for you, but if you have a family, it’s an opportunity for your children to benefit from this cultural mix, and to learn several languages.
-This experience in another country will give them an open-mindedness that will serve them for the rest of their lives.
+We’re talking about enrichment for you, but if you have a family, it’s an opportunity for your children to benefit from this cultural mix, to learn several languages.
+The experience of living in another country will give them an open-mindedness that will serve them well for the rest of their lives.

 Meet new people

-Leaving means making new friends.
-It’s an opportunity to exchange, learn and be enriched by others.
-Whether it’s with locals or foreign expats, the more open and sociable you are, the more you’ll make new friends.
+Going away means making new friends.
+It’s an opportunity to exchange ideas, learn and be enriched by others.
+Whether it’s with locals or foreign expats, the more open and sociable you are, the more friends you’ll make.
 Arriving in a new country will inevitably push you to be more open.

 Shake up your routine

-Even if everyone says they “run away from it”, a routine always sets in.
-It’s not necessarily negative, but it’s a comfort in which we indulge.
-So don’t wait too long to shake things up.
-Taking a step back from your life and stepping away from it to live a new experience will be all the more enriching for you.
+Even if everyone says they’re “running away from it”, a routine always sets in.
+It’s not necessarily a bad thing, but it’s a comfort in which we wallow.
+So don’t wait too long to shake up your daily routine.
+Taking a step back from your life and stepping away from it to live a new experience will only be more enriching for you.

-All these factors are real reasons to move abroad, but the decision must be carefully considered.
+All these factors are real reasons to expatriate, but the decision must be carefully considered.
 Expatriation also means taking risks, so it’s up to you to be well prepared.
 And don’t forget that for a successful expatriation, it’s essential to take out international health insurance.